How to Get Crust on Steak: Popular Methods Explored

 3. A Hot Cooking Surface

-While I love cooking steaks on my charcoal grill with the reverse sear method, I find that I get a much better crust when I use my cast-iron skillet or similar flat top cookware.
+While I love cooking steaks on my charcoal grill with the reverse sear method, I find that I get a much better crust when I use my cast-iron skillet.

 cast iron skillet